Standard terms and conditions

 The Licensee shall take all reasonable steps to ensure compliance with all legal requirements and prevent the distribution of unsuitable images, including reviewing the images to be published or broadcast prior to their transmission where appropriate.
 The Licensee shall ensure that the images are refreshed in compliance with the refresh rates specified in the Licence.
 Where images may be viewed on handheld devices either via a Licensee’s website or via any third party websites named in the Licence the Licensee shall place a statement on entry to or whilst viewing the service(s) stating “do not use this service or view traffic images whilst driving” with a link to an Information Page informing users that in law, a person may be regarded as driving a vehicle whilst the engine is running and the vehicle is stationary.

 The Licence is personal to the Licensee.
 The Licensee may not assign, charge, mortgage, sub-contract or otherwise dispose of the Licence or any part of the Licence or its obligations under the Licence.
 The Licensee shall not provide access to the images to any third party to develop service(s) or product(s) for the Licensee without the prior written permission of the Secretary of State other than as specified in the Licence.
-If the Secretary of State grants permission the third party and its proposed re-use and distribution platforms must be declared and will be logged in a Schedule to the licence that Highways England will maintain.
+If the Secretary of State grants permission the third party and its proposed re-use and distribution platforms must be declared and will be logged in a Schedule to the licence that we will maintain.
 The Licensee shall not sell the images to any third party or charge a fee for the supply of images to a third party except as specified in the Licence.
 The Licensee shall refer to the Secretary of State all requests received from third parties for permission to take the images from any of the Licensees’ licensed services, to re-use on the third parties’ services.
 If the Secretary of State agrees the third party request the third party and its agreed use and distribution platforms will be logged in a Schedule to the Licensee’s Licence.